Stoicism is a philosophy of two halves:

 “Until we have begun to go without them, we fail to realise how unnecessary many things are.
 We’ve been using them not because we needed them but because we had them.”

-Why is Virtue Important?
+Why is virtue important?

 Stoicism teaches us that the ultimate goal in life is to achieve happiness, or what they called eudaimonia (a deep sense of fulfillment and well-being).